ChrisKeefe/685Rust/notes.md

   - pattern matching (destructuring assignment) works: `let (x, y, z) = tup;`
   - so does indexed access: `let neg_one = tup.0`
 - arrays
-  - fixed-length (but vectors can grow/shrink)
+  - fixed-length (vectors OTOH can grow/shrink)
   - fmt: comma-separated values in brackets: `let arr: [i8; 3] = [-1, 7, 255];`
   - one type per array, indicated in brackets
   - second number in optional type annotation is number of elements